CAPA Management Software for Regulated Industries

 Trend Analysis from Quality Metrics

 The preventive action dimension of CAPA — identifying and addressing potential failures before they occur — depends on trend analysis of quality metrics.
-A process that is operating within specification but trending toward its specification limit is a CAPA candidate under a proactive quality system, even though no nonconformance has yet occurred.
-Supplier performance scores trending downward over three quarters indicate a developing quality risk that warrants corrective action before the first incoming rejection. eLeaP’s quality metrics dashboard surfaces these trends across nonconformance rates, CAPA cycle times, supplier performance scores, and audit finding categories, with the ability to initiate a preventive CAPA directly from a trending metric view.
+A process operating within specification but trending toward its specification limit is a CAPA candidate under a proactive quality system, even though no nonconformance has yet occurred.
+Supplier performance scores trending downward over three consecutive quarters indicate a developing quality risk that warrants corrective action before the first incoming rejection. eLeaP’s quality metrics dashboard surfaces these trends across nonconformance rates, CAPA cycle times, supplier performance scores, and audit finding categories, with the ability to initiate a preventive CAPA directly from a trending metric view.

 Root Cause Analysis: The Foundation of an Effective CAPA